 Highly regarded for representing San Francisco's finest luxury properties, Joseph Lucier has earned a respected and well-established reputation in the city's luxury residential market since joining Sotheby's International Realty in 1999.
-As a native San Franciscan, Mr. Lucier's love of the city's history, beauty and architecture inspires the work he does every day.
-His strong ties with property owners, his deep knowledge of the city's established neighborhoods, and invaluable access to market scoop offers his clients unparalleled opportunities in the residential marketplace.
-When representing sellers of fine properties or identifying residences for qualified buyers, Joseph skillfully assists his clients to define and achieve their goals.
-His core belief in the development and integration of quality relationships is a brand hallmark and consistently accounts for repeat business and referrals from his satisfied clientele.
-Notable transactions include the long standing record sales price of $11,000,000 for a Cow Hollow single-family home, the sale of Pacific Heights' largest penthouse, and a two-year standing record for San Francisco's most expensive cooperative apartment.
+As a native San Franciscan, Joseph's love of the city's history, beauty, and architecture inspires the work he does everyday.
+His strong ties with property owners, a deep knowledge of the city's established neighborhoods, and invaluable access to inside market scoop work powerfully for his clients.
+Joseph's core belief in the development and integration of quality relationships is a brand hallmark and consistently accounts for the high touch experience his clientele and professional partners enjoy.